pato7mx/UFOs/README.md

 # UFOs Sightings

 ## Overview
 In this project we helped Dana to improve her dynamic webpage about UFO sightings, which contains information displayed in a table that can by filtered by date, city, state, country and shape.
-In order to do this it was necessary to incorporate different scripts in HTML, JavaScript and CSS.
+In order to do this it was necessary to incorporate different scripts in different languages: HTML, JavaScript and CSS.

 ## Results
 In the website a table is presented with all collected data about UFO sightings.
 Although the information is ordered and clean, it is a lot of information, so the user can filter it by input